yujunz/gitlab.com-runbooks/docs/patroni/postgresql-locking.md

 Both functions will return `true` or `false`, meaning that operation was succesfully achieved (or not).

 The difference between each of those, is that `pg_cancel_backend()` sends a SIGINT (cancels only the current query, but let's the connection continue to execute queries - idle connections or connections in transaction can't be canceled) and `pg_terminate_backend()` sends a SIGTERM signal (terminating the backend process immediately, also terminating the whole connection).
 Since terminating any process with SIGTERM can lead to undesired results, you should always try `pg_cancel_backend()` first.

+As a last resort, in case pg_cancel_backend or pg_terminate_backend does not terminate the session, we could execute a kill <pid> from the session that is generating the block.

 ## How to check if queries are waiting for aquire locks from the logs